matthew-robertson/Useful_things/I Learned Something Today/CulinaryArts.md

 1. Sugar dissolves into warm water more easily, which is probably why you make simple syrup by boiling the water.
 1. Making good ice is a matter of directional freezing.
 If it warrants it, buy clear ice from professionally made ice.
 If you want to make your own, use a cooler (or some other insulated container) in the freezer.
 1. Making decent ice at home requires water with less impurities: use hot/warm water, let it cool in the container you'll be freezeing in.
 It contains less trapped gas than cold water (Liquid Intelligence)
+1. We have speicifc elements in our mouths that sense CO2.
+It seems to be related to our sense of sour, but doesn't taste acidic.
+(Liquid Intelligence, 288)

 ## Food Trivia
 1. The marshmallows in Lucky Charms are called "Marbits", short for "Marshmallow bits".